Skip to main content

 • Handle setup, action, and assertion in the project’s standard structure (AAA, Given-When-Then, etc.)

-Step 5.3: Validate the test is meaningful.
+Step 5.2: Run the test.
+Execute the test and verify it passes against the current codebase.
+A generated test that fails immediately indicates one of three things: Step 5.3: Validate the test is meaningful.
 A test that passes is not necessarily a good test.
 For high-priority tests, validate that the test would fail if the behavior it verifies were broken.
 The simplest approach:

 For critical invariants and business rules, consider a manual mutation check: temporarily alter the source code to violate the rule and confirm the test catches it.
 Restore the code afterward.
 Step 5.4: Generate edge case tests.
 For each core behavioral test, query CoreStory for edge cases specific to that behavior: